-What is Medically-Assisted Detox?
+What is Medically Assisted Detox?

-Medically-assisted detox is a medical intervention that safely manages the physical symptoms of drug and alcohol withdrawal.
+Medically assisted detox is a medical intervention that safely manages the physical symptoms of drug and alcohol withdrawal.
 This process is completed in a controlled, clean and safe environment under the supervision of a medical team.

-Medically-assisted detox can take anywhere from a few days to a few weeks to complete.
+Medically assisted detox can take anywhere from a few days to a few weeks to complete.
 The time frame varies from person to person and will depend on a number of different factors, including (but not limited to) how long a person abused drugs and/or alcohol, any co-occurring medical or mental disorders, and the amount of the substance ingested each use.

 Physical and Emotional Concerns

-Your body will experience some physical changes as it adjusts to certain substance(s) being removed from it.
+Your body will experience some physical changes as it adjusts to the certain substance(s) being removed from it.
 These are known as withdrawal symptoms.
 Withdrawal symptoms will vary based on your personal circumstances and the drug that was abused, but some common physical effects are:

 - Intense cravings

-Addictive substances also change the way the brain processes emotions and interferes with its ability to regulate mood.
+Addictive substances also change the way the brain processes emotions and interfere with its ability to regulate mood.
 During withdrawal, your emotions can be intensified, leading to potentially harmful thoughts and behaviors.
 Some emotional issues that may arise are: